 - Remind them that the tens always comes first in two-digit numbers.

-- Continue for the next 10 minutes calling out numbers and having students show you the tens and ones cards that make up that number.
+- For the next 10 minutes, continue calling out numbers and having students show you the tens and ones cards that make up that number.

 - Collect the tens and ones Place Value cards.

 - Let the students remain in their groups.